-What you must pay when you get these services

 There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.

+Acupuncture for chronic low back pain

+Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances:

+For the purpose of this benefit, chronic low back pain is defined as:

+- Lasting 12 weeks or longer;

+- nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease);

+- not associated with surgery; and

+- not associated with pregnancy.

+An additional eight sessions will be covered for those patients demonstrating an improvement.
+No more than 20 acupuncture treatments may be administered annually.

+Treatment must be discontinued if the patient is not improving or is regressing.

+Provider Requirements:

+Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act) may furnish acupuncture in accordance with applicable state requirements.

+Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have:

+a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the

-• \$25.00 copay for
+\$25.00 copay for Medicare-covered Acupuncture therapy services

-Medicare-covered Acupuncture

-therapy services.

-, (

-Services that are covered for you What you must pay when you get these services Acupuncture for chronic low back pain (Continued) a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e. Puerto Rico) of the United States, or District of Columbia.
+Acupuncture for chronic low back pain (Continued)

+Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and,

+A current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e. Puerto Rico) of the United States, or District of Columbia.

 Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.

+Ambulance services

-Ambulance services Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
-Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required. \$250.00 copay for Medicare-covered ground ambulance services per one- way trip. \$250.00 copay for Medicare-covered air ambulance services per one- way trip.
-Annual wellness visit If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
+Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.

+Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.

+- \$250.00 copay for Medicare-covered ground ambulance services per oneway trip. - \$250.00 copay for Medicare-covered air ambulance services per oneway trip. - Prior authorization required for nonemergency Medicare ambulance services.

+Annual wellness visit

+If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
 This is covered once every 12 months.

+There is no coinsurance, copayment, or deductible for the annual wellness visit.

+Annual wellness visit (Continued)

 Note: Your first annual wellness visit can't take place within 12 months of your "Welcome to Medicare" preventive visit.
-There is no coinsurance, copayment, or deductible for the annual wellness visit.

-However, you don't need to have had a "Welcome to Medicare" visit to be covered for annual wellness visits after you've had

-Part B for 12 months.
+However, you don't need to have had a "Welcome to Medicare" visit to be covered for annual wellness visits after you've had Part B for 12 months.